 For someone with only a surface-level understanding of the Vietnam War and its impact (especially beyond the narrow scope of the white, counterculture movement of the American 1960’s that seems to dominate this chapter in US history books!), this novel felt like such an important read.
 It tells the story of a French-Vietnamese communist sleeper agent navigating life in America after the Vietnam War.
 While rejecting romanticized notions of all ethnicities– especially the American representation of Vietnamese in Hollywood– Nguyen explores the diverse political and cultural identities of displaced and/or immigrant Vietnamese in the US.

 Full of soldiers, academics, musicians, spies, journalists, and more, all of the characters have a satirical aura but feel jarringly real.
-The book is laced with a witty, dark humor that I love and had me re-reading sections and copying down quotes in order to fully appreciate the nuance of Nguyen’s writing.
-Both intellectual and plot-driven at the same time, it is definitely the most impressive book that I have read so far this year.
+The book is laced with a witty, dark humor that I love and had me re-reading sections in order to fully appreciate the nuance of Nguyen’s writing.
+Both intellectual and plot-driven, it is definitely the most impressive book that I have read so far this year.

 “But I was also one of those unfortunate cases who could not help but wonder whether my need for American charity was due to my having first been the recipient of American aid.